Web-Projects-Course/javascript-in-class-exercise/README.md

 ### Operators

+Once you have variables you will want to do something with them.

 * Enter `var sum = x + y`.
 We can create new variables and assign them the results of operations like this.
 * Subtract `x` and `y` and assign it to the variable `difference`.
 * Multiply `5` and `y` and assign it to the variable `product`.